cu-mkp/edition-webpages/docs/resources/coming-soon.md

 * Translation of French essays into English.
 * Translation of selected introductory essays into French.

-## List of Entries
-* Enhanced filtering of the [List of Entries](/#entries) by categories and tags in the diplomatic French, normalized French, and English Translation.

 ## Field Notes Repository
 * Browse accounts of reconstructions from the Making and Knowing Lab.